aklofas/map-machine/README.md

 **Map Machine** is a Python OpenStreetMap renderer that **can easily create static SVG maps** out of OpenStreetMap data.
 It also can generate PNG tiles for [slippy maps](https://wiki.openstreetmap.org/wiki/Slippy_Map) and run a tile server for them.
 It uses the Röntgen icon set ([site](https://enzet.ru/roentgen), [GitHub](https://github.com/enzet/Roentgen)) to display map features.

 The idea behind the combination of the Röntgen icon set and the Map Machine project is to have a possibility to **show all the richness of the OpenStreetMap data**: to display any map feature represented by OpenStreetMap data tags by means of colors, shapes, and icons.
-For contributors it means possibility to display all changes even if they are small.
+For contributors it means the possibility of displaying all changes even if they are small.
 And map users can dig down into the map and find every detail that was mapped.

 Unlike standard OpenStreetMap renderers, **Map Machine is a playground for experiments** where one can easily try to support any unsupported tag, proposed tagging scheme, tags with little or even single usage, deprecated ones that are still in use.